राष्ट्रीय आभूषण दिवस…

 National Jewellery Day…

 National Jewellery Day is celebrated every year on 13 March.
-This day is dedicated to the beauty, historical significance and cultural influence of jewellery.
-Jewellery is not only a means of body decoration, but it also reveals the identity, social status and emotions of a person.
-This day also gives us an opportunity to understand our culture, traditions and art through jewellery.
+This day is dedicated to the beauty, historical significance, and cultural influence of jewellery.
+Jewellery is not only a means of body decoration, but it also reveals the identity, social status, and emotions of a person.
+This day also allows us to understand our culture, traditions, and art through jewellery.

 The history of jewellery is associated with the rise of human civilization.
-Since ancient times, man has been using things obtained from nature such as stones, bones, wood and metals to decorate himself.
+Since ancient times, man has been using things obtained from nature, such as stones, bones, wood, and metals, to decorate himself.
 By the way, jewellery has a special place in India too.
-Description of jewellery is found in ancient texts, sculptures and paintings here.
-Evidence of jewellery has also been found in civilizations like Mohenjodaro and Harappa, which shows its antiquity.
+Descriptions of jewellery are found in ancient texts, sculptures, and paintings here.
+Evidence of jewellery has also been found in civilizations like Mohenjo-Daro and Harappa, which shows its antiquity.

-The design and style of jewellery has changed over time.
-In the modern era, jewellery is designed according to fashion and trend.
+The design and style of jewellery have changed over time.
+In the modern era, jewellery is designed according to fashion and trends.
 However, the importance of traditional jewellery remains even today.
 Jewellery is no longer limited to women only, but men have also started wearing it.
 Apart from this, the demand for sustainable and eco-friendly jewellery is also increasing.

 The main objective of National Jewellery Day is to spread awareness among people about jewellery.
 This day inspires us to cherish our culture and traditions through jewellery.
 Also, this day provides an opportunity to honour the skills of jewellery makers and artisans.

-National Jewellery Day reminds us that jewellery is not just a means of decoration, but it is a symbol of our culture, history and emotions.
-This day gives us the message to cherish our traditions and maintain our identity through jewellery.
+National Jewellery Day reminds us that jewellery is not just a means of decoration but also a symbol of our culture, history, and emotions.
+This day reminds us to cherish our traditions and maintain our identity through jewellery.